nsacyber/HTTP-Connectivity-Tester/README.md

 * **Resolved** - whether the URL resolves its DNS entry to IP addresses or DNS aliases.
 Value should be **true**.
 * **ExpectedStatusCode** - the expected HTTP status code returned by the test.
 * **ActualStatusCode** - the actual HTTP status code returned by the test.
 Value will be 0 when Blocked is true or Resolved is false.
+* **UnexpectedStatus** - was the actual status code an unexpected value regardless of whether the actual status code was the same as the expected status code.

 See [Interpreting results](./docs/Interpreting%20Results.md) for more information.